MEET THE TEAM

 Director of Design

 Hafzat Akanni is a recent graduate of Boston University where she studied International Relations and African American Studies.
-She currently serves as the Program Manager at the Leadership Brainery, a non-profit organization committed to education equity, career access, and coalition building.
 She hails from Lagos, Nigeria; but, spent most of her life living in Dublin, Ireland.
 During her undergraduate career, Hafzat was heavily involved in student life and engaged in extracurricular activities through organizations such as the Iota Chapter of Delta Sigma Theta Sorority, Inc. and the Boston University Student Government.
 She is passionate about creating a more just and equitable future and is a deep believer in using the law and community engagement as a tool for societal empowerment.
 Hafzat is very excited to bring her talents to the BP team.
 Please feel free to direct all suggestions on the Beneficial Pain website design or layout to Hafzat.